prometheus-protocol/motoko-mcp-example/README.md

 ### Step 2: Test with the MCP Inspector

-Your server is now live with a default `echo` tool.
+Your server is now live with a couple default resources and a default `get_weather` tool.
 Let's test it.

 1.  **Copy your Canister ID** from the deployment output panel.
 2.  **Construct the Inspector URL:** Create a URL with this format: